ontouchstart/cloudflare-page/src/multiple_modules.md

-# Filter module
+# Multiple Modules

 This page and all the code it runs are in one page.
-You can view [the source code](https://github.com/ontouchstart/cloudflare-page/blob/master/src/filter_module.md).
+You can view [the source code](https://github.com/ontouchstart/cloudflare-page/blob/master/src/multiple_modules.md).

-Now let's move the filter function into a WASM module.
-We will create more than one WASM modules and share func/memory via import/export.
-To make the code easy to manage, we use JavaScript objects to wrap data and functions with namespace.
+Now let's create three WASM modules and share func/memory via import/export.
+To make the code easy to manage, we use JavaScript objects to wrap data and functions with namespaces (`main_module`, `paint_module` and `filter_module`).

 <canvas id="canvas"></canvas>
 <pre id="hex"></pre>